open-guides/og-aws/README.md

 	-	Aurora read replicas share the storage layer with the write master which significantly reduces replica lag, eliminates the need for the master to write and distribute the binary log for replication, and allows for zero-data-loss failovers from the master to a replica.
 The master and all the read replicas that share storage are known collectively as an **Aurora cluster**.

 ### RDS Aurora Tips
--	In order to take advantage of Aurora’s higher concurrency, applications should be configured with large database connection pools and should execute as many queries concurrently as possible.
+-	In order to take advantage of Aurora's higher concurrency, applications should be configured with large database connection pools and should execute as many queries concurrently as possible.
 For example, Aurora servers have been tested to produce increasing performance on some OLTP workloads with [up to 5,000 connections](http://www.slideshare.net/AmazonWebServices/amazon-aurora-amazons-new-relational-database-engine/31).
 -	[Aurora scales well with multiple CPUs](https://www.percona.com/blog/2016/05/26/aws-aurora-benchmarking-part-2/) and may require a large instance class for optimal performance.
 -	Because Aurora is based on MySQL 5.6.10, avoiding any MySQL features from 5.7 or later will ease the transition from a MySQL-compatible database into Aurora.
 -	The easiest migration path to Aurora is restoring a database snapshot from MySQL 5.6.
 The next easiest method is restoring a dump from a MySQL-compatible database such as MariaDB.
 For [low-downtime migrations](http://cantrill.io/howto/aws/2016/06/06/migrating-from-mysql-to-aurora-with-almost-no-downtime.html) from other MySQL-compatible databases, you can set up an Aurora instance as a replica of your existing database.
 If none of those methods are options, Amazon offers a fee-based data migration service.